POSYDON-code/POSYDON/docs/_source/components-overview/post_processing/pipeline/pipeline_steps.rst

 Step2: combining `PSyGrid` objects
 ----------------------------------

-Usually, the girds are slitt into batches or reruns are done.
+Usually, the girds are split into batches or reruns are done.
 In those cases, there will be several `PSyGrid` objects created for one gird.
 This step will join them into one.
 The :samp:`step_2.csv` file should have a matrix structure.
 The columns contain the girds which should be combined to the one specified in